shuvamnandi/CE3004_MDP_Arduino/libraries/SharpIR-master/README.md

 | 0,45 | 75 |
 | 0,42 | 80 |

-Using MS Excel, we can found folowing formula (For distance > 10cm) :
+Using MS Excel, we can find following formula (For distance > 10cm) :

 Distance = 29.988 X POW(Volt , -1.173)

 ## GP2Y0A710K0F
 ### Model: "100500" [100cm to 500cm]

 Based on the SHARP datasheet we can calculate the linear function:
 `y = 137500x + 1125`
 which gives us:
 `1 / ((Volt - 1125) / 137500) = distance_in_cm`
 (For distance > 100cm)